-a.
-UCAS (Universities and Colleges Admissions Service for the UK) Tariff = System which converts AS and A Level grades into points.

-b.
-International General Certificate of Secondary Education

-- The entry score will be based on the UCAS Tariff score detailed below in Table 2. - The UCAS Tariff score will be accumulated over the last one to two years, in subjects at AS, A2 or A level from no more than 6 syllabus groups, equivalent to NCEA approved subjects. - Where an applicant has studied more than 6 subject units the best 6 scores will be used.
+- a.
+UCAS (Universities and Colleges Admissions Service for the UK) Tariff = System which converts AS and A Level grades into points. - b.
+International General Certificate of Secondary Education - The entry score will be based on the UCAS Tariff score detailed below in Table 2. - A grade of D or better from subjects referred to in Part 2 and/or Part 3 at AS or A level will satisfy the requirements of up to two of the three subjects required in Part 1. - The UCAS Tariff score will be accumulated over the last one to two years, in subjects at AS, A2 or A level from no more than 6 subjects, equivalent to NCEA approved subjects.